cpsource/web-login-logout/tasker/README.md

-# The tasker sub-system gives bash to html/php/css.
+# The tasker sub-system gives bash to html with php.

 This code, in its entirety, was written by ChatGPT in only four hours.
 It made only one mistake, which it corrected when I pointed it out.